Dissipative Yao-Lee Spin-Orbital Model: Exact Solvability and $\mathcal{PT}$ Symmetry Breaking: -symmetry breaking and Liouvillian exceptional rings

 Secondly, we emphasize that all results presented above are within a single flux sector $W_p = \widetilde{W}_p = V_p = 1$, chosen for its analytical tractability.
 The full, many-body spectrum of $\L$ is the union of eigenvalues in all of the (exponentially many) flux sectors.
 However, since the Liouvillian is block-diagonal under strong and weak symmetries, dynamics is restricted to the initial sector.
 Using this observation, we could probe the dynamical consequences of $\P\T$ symmetry breaking.

-To this end, we first need to prepare an initial density matrix $\rho_0$ that lies in the flux sector of interest.
-This can be achieved by applying projectors that enforce the flux configuration.
-In particular, since $W_p$, $\widetilde{W}_p$, and $V_p$ mutually commute, we can define projectors
+To this end, we first need to prepare an initial density matrix $\rho_0$ that partially lies in the flux sector of interest.
+Note that no physical density matrix can live \textit{entirely} in the $V_p=1$ sector, due to its traceless-ness.
+Concretely, we consider two product states, defined as:

-which project onto the subspace in which all hexagonal fluxes on both layers and all verticle plaquettes satisfy $W_p = \widetilde{W}_p = 1$, $V_p = 1$.
-Then we can define the (properly normalized) initial density matrix as: